Here is the statement that was presented on August 22, 2020 at Christy Michael’s online event called The Divine Feminine Activation.

 I feel personally like I was pretty fortunate in that these pressures were not so intensely strong during my early years.
 My father wasn’t particularly macho and there was not much overt misogyny in my upbringing and in my peer group.
 However in public schools, for example, the pressure to not be a “fem”, or worse a “fag”, was just the way it was.

-I distinctly can recall key times in my life where psychologically I needed to embrace a more feminine identity that could be assimilated into my personality and into myself as a man in a way that I felt was directly healing me from the subtle but persistent pressures that I, like so many men, was faced with in the development of myself as a man.
+I distinctly can recall key times in my life where psychologically I needed to embrace a more feminine identity that could be assimilated into my personality and into myself as a man in a way that I felt was directly healing me from the subtle but persistent pressures that I, like so many men, was faced within the development of myself as a man.
 By owning this in ourselves as men, we can model it and hold permissive space for other men to do the same.

-These days, of course, there is a far greater permission and tolerance for gender identity variation which is very refreshing.
-It feels like the key, at least for me personally, is to not be ashamed of those qualities in myself as a man that are associated with women; compassion, softness, nurturance, understanding, relatedness, etc.
+These days, of course, there is far greater permission and tolerance for gender identity variation which is very refreshing.
+It feels like the key, at least for me personally, is to not be ashamed of those qualities in myself as a man that is associated with women; compassion, softness, nurturance, understanding, relatedness, etc.

 On Male Privilege in Patriarchal Monotheistic Religion

 This issue of male privilege within the zeitgeist of Judeo-Christian culture is something I’ve not thought of much before until I was invited by Christy to offer a men’s voice of support for women and the sacred feminine.
 As I look at how women and the feminine aspect of the divine are generally treated within these monotheistic religions, it is a no-brainer to see how the patriarchy is deeply entrenched within the religious underpinnings of our collective culture and how male privilege is such a given.